 - i.e. typically one person designated as the lead of the project

-The ‘Search bar allows you to filter the list by site name, country, or project name.
-Click the check box next to any site you would like to add to your project, then click the “Copy selected to Project” button at the bottom of the page.
-A map at the bottom of the page also displays where the site is located with a red dot.
+- Choose from sites that are already in the MERMAID system using the "Copy sites from other projects" button next to the create new site button.
+These may be sites that you or your organization are monitoring and have used before in previous surveys.
+The search bar allows you to filter the list by site name, project name, or country.
+Click the check box next to any site you would like to add to your project, then click the “Copy selected sites to project” button at the bottom of the dialog.
+A map at the bottom of the dialog also displays where the site is located with a red dot.

-A management regime is the type of regulations and restrictions placed on an area that a survey site is in.
-These may be management regimes from sites that you or your organization are monitoring and have used before in previous surveys and selecting them here to add to projects can save you time.
+A management regime categorizes the regulations and restrictions placed on an area in which a survey site is located, on the date of the survey.
+These may be management regimes for sites that you or your organization are monitoring or have used in previous surveys.
+To add management regimes, navigate to "Management Regimes" in the lefthand menu within a project.

-5. Data Sharing:
+4. Data Sharing:

 MERMAID is committed to working collectively as a community of researchers and reef managers to use the power of data to make faster, better decisions.
 Coral reef monitoring data is collected with the intent of advancing coral reef science and improving management.
 We recognize the large effort to collect data and your sense of ownership.
 While not required, we hope you choose to make your data available to fuel new discoveries and inform conservation solutions.